CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/development-tips-for-AppEngine-and-ui5-typescript.md

             npm run "watch:ts"
             ```

-    9. Open the AppEngine Administration Panel and activate your plugin if it hasn't been activated already.
+    9. Open the CompuTec AppEngine Administration Panel and activate your plugin if it hasn't been activated already.
-    10. Navigate to the AppEngine Launchpad and launch your plugin.
+    10. Navigate to CompuTec AppEngine Launchpad and launch your plugin.
     11. To verify that path mapping is configured correctly, make a small change in your UI5 application and refresh the browser to see if the update is reflected.

 ---